adiepenbrock/linguist-rs/examples/gh-linguist/README.md

 ## How to run

-This example tool can be used to determine the programming language of a specific file on your machine, using the GitHub Linguist definitions.
-Besides the paths to both definition files, the tool expects a path to a file on your machine.
+This example tool can be used to determine the programming languages of a directory on your machine, using the GitHub Linguist definitions.
+Besides the paths to both definition files, the tool expects a path to a directory on your machine.
 You can run the tool by executing the following command:

 ```
-LANGUAGE_DEF_PATH=/path/to/languages.yml HEURISTIC_DEF_PATH=/path/to/heuristics.yml cargo run /path/to/file
+LANGUAGE_DEF_PATH=/path/to/languages.yml HEURISTIC_DEF_PATH=/path/to/heuristics.yml cargo run /path/to/directory
 ```

 Make sure to replace `/path/to/languages.yml` and `/path/to/heuristics.yml` with the actual paths to